macrobian88/frappe_ariplane_mode/INSTALLATION_TROUBLESHOOTING.md

 2. ✅ Added documentation about re-enabling ERPNext if needed
 3. ✅ Made the app compatible with sites both with and without ERPNext

-#### ❌ Error: 'dict' object has no attribute 'extend'
+#### ❌ Error: Other 'dict' object has no attribute 'extend' cases

-**Problem:** The app installation fails during the hooks loading phase with: `AttributeError: 'dict' object has no attribute 'extend'`
+**Problem:** Various hooks were configured incorrectly causing extend() errors.

-**Root Cause:** Some hooks were configured incorrectly:
+**Root Cause:** Some hooks were configured as strings or dicts when they should be lists.
-- `boot_session` was a string instead of list
-- Some other hooks had wrong data types

 **Solution Applied:**
 1. ✅ Fixed `boot_session` to be a list: `boot_session = ["airplane_mode.utils.boot_session"]`